silitics/rugpi/www/docs/guide/over-the-air-updates.md

 - Partition 6: The root partition of the B set.
 - Partition 7: Contains any persistent state (see [State Management](./state-management)).

-The bootloader specification specifies the default set of partitions.
+The bootloader configuration specifies the default set of partitions.
 We call the other, non-default set, the *spare set*.
 An update is only possible if the hot set is also the default set.
 That way, if anything goes wrong while installing the update, the system will boot into the previous known-good version by default.